Stay updated on our activities

 09.00 | Welcome and self-presentation of the participants Christoph Klika |

-09.15 | Introduction and overview of EU decision-making The day begins with a succinct summary of the foundations.
+09.15 | Introduction The day begins with a succinct summary of the foundations.
 Christoph Klika |

-11.30 | Debriefing (II): the Commission and legislative proposals The second part focusses on the internal procedures of the Commission.
-We explain how legislative proposals are elaborated and outline the role of expert groups, public consultations and impact assessments.
+11.00 | Proposals (II) The second part focusses on the internal procedures of the Commission and the role of expert groups, public consultation and impact assessments in the formulation of legislative proposals.
 Christoph Klika |

-13.00 | Lunch |
+12.00 | Lunch |

-14.00 | Debriefing (III): European Parliament and Council The third part focusses on the internal procedures of the European Parliament and the Council when examining the Commission proposal.
+13.30 | Examination of proposal: Council The session covers the internal procedures of the Council when examining the Commission proposal.
+In the session, the case of the Firearms Directive is presented.
 Christoph Klika |

 17.00 | End of the day |